-Only stockholders of record at the close of business day on December 13, 2019 are entitled to notice of, and to vote at, this meeting.
+Only stockholders of record at the close of business day on December 13, 2019 are entitled to notice of meeting, attendance to the live webcast of the meeting, and to vote through remote communication or in absentia.
+Attendance and Voting shall be subject to validation procedures.